HRBP role in AI transformation: Why HRBPs must become design leaders

 • Tie pilots to measurable workflow outcomes

-For HR leaders
+For HR leaders:

 • Move below role-level thinking into task-level visibility